founder & president

 director of concerts & artist services

 Leslie Johnson joined Astral’s staff as Administrative Assistant & Concert Manager in 2001, and she now serves as Director of Concerts & Artist Services.
 A professional singer, she has been soloist with the National Symphony Orchestra, The Philadelphia Orchestra, and the Beijing National Symphony, and performed roles with the Washington National Opera, Houston Grand Opera, Portland Opera, and others.
-She maintains an active solo, chamber music, and choral performance schedule in the greater Philadelphia region, and holds a Bachelor of Music degree from Westminster College (PA), a Master of Music degree from the Hartt School, and an Artist Diploma the Yale School of Music.
+She maintains an active solo, chamber music, and choral performance schedule in the greater Philadelphia region, and holds a Bachelor of Music degree from Westminster College (PA), a Master of Music degree from the Hartt School, and an Artist Diploma from the Yale School of Music.

 development & marketing associate

 Nicholas Masters brings to Astral a decade of experience as a professional singer, having worked across the United States and in Europe.
-Personal highlights include performances in three consecutive seasons with the English National Opera, being named a National Grand Finalist in the Metropolitan Opera National Council Auditions, stepping in for an ailing colleague, mid performance, in Verdi’s Don Carlos with Houston Grand Opera, and singing in performances of Britten’s A Midsummer Night’s Dream on the banks of Lake Como, Italy.
+Personal highlights include performances in three consecutive seasons with English National Opera, being named a National Grand Finalist in the Metropolitan Opera National Council Auditions, stepping in for an ailing colleague, mid performance, in Verdi’s Don Carlos with Houston Grand Opera, and singing in performances of Britten’s A Midsummer Night’s Dream on the banks of Lake Como, Italy.
 He holds a Bachelor of Music degree from McGill University, a Master of Music degree from the Yale School of Music, and an Artist Diploma from the Academy of Vocal Arts.